-In this new world of Mompreneurs, what is the Dad’s role?
+In this new world of Mompreneurs, what is Dad’s Role In Mommy’s Small Business?

 Because every business is different, and so are the people running them, I can only draw on my own experiences.